-The individual has a lease or The consumer or legal decision maker signs a lease agreement when the decision has been made to move into other legally enforceable the facility.
+The individual has a lease or The consumer or legal decision maker signs a lease agreement when the decision has been made to move int other legally enforceable the facility.
 The lease follows ND landlord tenant laws. agreement providing similar Supporting Documentation: protections Lease Agreement At the site visit it was observed the units are private with lockable doors.
-The Medicaid consumers will have a private unit.
-The consumer had pictures on the wall and unit was furnished according to the desire of the consumer or The individual has privacy in their family.
-The consumer is encouraged to decorate their apartment to reflect personal taste, hobbies, and unit including lockable doors, interest. choice or roommates and Supporting Documentation: freedom to furnish or decorate Resident Handbook unit Lease Agreement Site Visit and Observation by state staff Survey with consumer and legal decision maker Pictures on file The individual controls his/her Work together to plan meals with the consumer's living in the home. own schedule including access to Food available at any time food at all times Alternative meal choices available Overnight guests allowed and there are no designated visiting hours.
-The individual can have visitors at any time Resident Handbook Survey with consumer and legal decision maker The setting is in a residential area of Bismarck near a school.
-The estating is physically The setting is ADA accessible.
-The setting is physically Supporting Documentation: accessible Site Visit and Observation by state employees Pictures on file
+The Medicaid consumers will have a The individual has privacy in their private unit.
+The consumers are free to decorate and furnish their living unit as they wish. unit including lockable doors, choice or roommates and Supporting Documentation: freedom to furnish or decorate Resident Handbook Lease Agreement unit Site Visit and Observation by state staff Pictures on file he individual controls his/her Work together to plan meals with the consumer's living in the home. own schedule including access to Food available at any time food at all times Alternative meal choices available The individual can have visitors Overnight guests allowed and there are no designated visiting hours.
+Supporting Documentation: at any time Resident Handbook The setting is in a residential area of Fargo a few blocks from the business district.
+The cotting is physically The setting is ADA accessible.
+The setting is physically Supporting Documentation: accessible Site Visit and Observation by state employees Pictures on file have access to the benefits of community living and to receive services in the most integrated setting.